hpc/mpifileutils/doc/markdown/dstripe.1.md

 -s, \--size STRIPE_SIZE
 :	The stripe size to use during file restriping.
 It is possible to use units like "MB" and "GB" after the number, which should be immediately follow the number without spaces (ex.
 2MB).
 The default stripe size is 1MB.

+-m, \--minsize SIZE
+:	The minimum size a file must be to be a candidate for restriping.
+It is possible to use units like "MB" and "GB" after the number, which should be immediately follow the number without spaces (ex.
+2MB).
+The default minimum file size is 0MB.

 -r, \--report
 :	Display the stripe count and stripe size of all files found in PATH.
 No restriping is performed when using this option.